NBL1 Central: History

-In 1998, the SA State League joined the Continental Basketball Association (CBA) as the association's Central Conference, with the CBA being rebranded as the Australian Basketball Association (ABA) the following year.
-The Central Australian Basketball League name was coined in 2002 and remained until 2014.
-The league was rebranded in 2015 and renamed Premier League.
+In 1998, the SA State League joined the Continental Basketball Association (CBA) as the association's Central Conference.
+In 1999, the CBA was restructured as the Australian Basketball Association (ABA).
+The ABA would not allow South Australia maintaining its competition as a "state league" and required two alterations: a name change and some representation in the competition from outside Adelaide.
+The competition was initially titled Central Conference of the Australian Basketball Association and later the Central Australian Basketball League (Central ABL) name was adopted and remained in place until 2014, despite the ABA folding in 2008.

+The league was rebranded as Premier League in 2015.

-In February 2020, Basketball South Australia and the National Basketball League (NBL) announced a new partnership to bring NBL1 to South Australia, with the Premier League being renamed NBL1 Central and becoming the central conference of NBL1.
-However, due to the coronavirus pandemic, the 2020 season was cancelled.
+In February 2020, Basketball South Australia and the National Basketball League (NBL) announced a new partnership to bring NBL1 to South Australia, with the Premier League being renamed NBL1 Central and becoming the central conference of the NBL1.
+However, due to the COVID-19 pandemic, the 2020 season was cancelled.
+The NBL1 Central debuted in the 2021 season.